 I thought I was ready to share my first, less than ideal birth.
 One in which I should be truly grateful for a healthy son and a physically healthy me.
 But birth is so much more than that.
-I have debriefed this with myself, I have written about it secretly, I have even written a letter to the hospital to try to heal.
+I have debriefed this with myself, I have written about it in secret, I have even written a letter to the hospital to try to heal.
 I thought I could share with you.
 I went into the file that I have hidden under the title of “The April Story”.
 I read it.
 I froze.
 Turns out, even now, after a second birth and three years on, those feelings are just as heart wrenching for me and I can’t bring myself to edit something so rawly written.

 I encourage you to write your story.
 Without punctuation, without a care for grammar.
 The simple act of penning or keying your experience can help to make sense of it.
 For me I also felt one of the hospital staff contributed to my “trauma” and though it took me seven months, I still wrote to the hospital to express this.
 I even received a response.
 Write the letter, even if you never send it.

-Support.
-Advice.
-Action: 1300 22 4636
+beyondblue Support Service: 1300 22 4636